andrewjarkwahwong/dft-electrocatalysis-Janik/Barrier_Calculator_2023/README_Barriers_Calc.md

 The script provided reproduces the main plots in the manuscript for calculating the activation barrier of NH* to NH $_2$ * with 2 H $_2$ O molecules.

 --Current Capabilities--
-1. Quantification of U $_{pzc}$ of each state along the reaction path using the calculated capacitance of the Helmholtz model
+1. Quantification of Upzc of each state along the reaction path using the calculated capacitance of the Helmholtz model
 2. Compartmentalized both the potential-dependent and independent EDL term in Figure 3 w.r.t selected $\epsilon_r$ and d.
 These are quantified for each EDL correction w.r.t potential.
 3. Calculates the sensitivity of the activation barrier w.r.t to potential for different presumed values of $\beta$ using model 1b (Figure 4)
 4. Compute the finite cell and explicit electrification terms given the $\epsilon_r$ and d (Figure 5)